Libensemble/libensemble/docs/tutorials/jobcontroller_forces_tutorial.rst

 -------------------

-Our ``sim_f`` is where we'll configure and launch our compiled simulation code using libEnsemble's Job Controller.
+Our ``sim_f`` is where we'll configure and launch our compiled simulation code using libEnsemble's job controller.
 We will poll this job's state while it runs, and once we've detected it has finished we will send any results or exit statuses back to the manager.

-Create another empty Python file named ``forces_simf.py`` and start by writing or pasting the following:
+Create another Python file named ``forces_simf.py`` containing:

 .. code-block:: python
     :linenos: